rapid7/insightconnect-workflows/workflows/GeoIP_Lookup_with_Microsoft_Teams/help.md

 # Description

-This workflow accepts a Microsoft Teams command and performs a GeoIP lookup using the IPStack plugin.
+Use a Slack command to geolocate an IP address using IPStack's geoip database.

 Sample Microsoft Teams Trigger Commands: